raixxx-thesis-git/Caerdroia/readme.md

 # Nodeleys (in-dev)
 <img src="nodeleys_logo.jpg" alt="Nodeleys Logo" style="width:50%;">
-Nodeleys is a new lightweight deep-learning framework that works on top of Numpy.
-Nodeleys supports automatic differentiation, static computational graphs, and dynamic computational graphs.
-At this milestone, Nodeleys supports CUDA with the use of Cupy.
-However, Cupy may be altered in the future.
+Nodeleys is a new lightweight deep-learning framework that works on top of CuPy (CUDA supported NumPy).
+Nodeleys supports automatic differentiation and dynamic computational graphs.
+At this milestone, Nodeleys supports CUDA with the use of CuPy.
+However, CuPy may be altered in the future with a better backend written directly from C/C++ CUDA.
+The author of this project is currently still learning how to do so.

 # Genesis BackEnd
 <img src="genesis_logo.jpg" alt="Genesis Logo" style="width:50%;">
 Genesis plays a crucial role as Nodeleys's backend, having a main focus on computational graphs and gradient flow algorithms which are the key features of a deep learning framework.
 I would like to say that Genesis is the "minimal" product of Nodeleys.
-With this backend as the foundation for Nodeleys, the framework currently only works for 2D Tensor data (matrices) and also is still "under development".
-A layering system, initializers, multi-input or outputs, loss functions, optimizers, etc are YET to be developed in this backend.
-In the future, Genesis would be replaced with a more robust and advanced backend, Exodus, supporting a higher rank of tensor data, a wider range of customization, rich layer variations, etc.
+With this backend as the foundation for Nodeleys, the framework currently only works on some mathematical expressions listed in the "Supported Operations" section.
+A layering system, initializers, multi-input or outputs, loss functions, optimizers, etc also has been developed, yet the variations is still so limited.
+In the future, Genesis might be replaced with a more robust and advanced backend, Exodus, supporting wider range of mathematical expressions; a wider range of customization; and rich layer, loss, and optimizer variations.

-Exodus will be the "viable" product of Nodeleys.
+## Supported Operations
+How to read: if a tensor has $`(A, B)`$, it means it is in $`\mathbb{R}^{A\times B}`$

 ## Features in this version
 1. Node system.
 This version can create a node that holds a gradient, a tensor, and other states related to forward/backward propagation.